Scaling Up Shopify?

 Job to be done – Painting house / decorating

-Every piece of information enables you to offer additional products to upsell or cross-sell.
+Every piece of information enables you to offer additional products to upsell or cross-sell that can help them get the job done.

 - Paintbrushes, rollers